Lague Byiringiro

-Lague Byiringiro (born 25 October 2000) is a Rwandan footballer who plays as a forward for Rwandan club APR and the Rwanda national team.
+Lague Byiringiro (born 25 October 2000) is a Rwandan professional footballer who plays as a forward for Police FC and the Rwanda national team.

 Club career

 Byiringiro was promoted to the APR first team in the Rwanda Premier League (RPL) in January 2018, and played in the Heroes Cup later that month.
 He was nominated for Young Player of the Year at the 2018 RPL Awards after APR won its 17th title.
 They also won the Super Cup that offseason.
 Byiringiro was sidelined in March 2019 after he suffered a torn hamstring during a league fixture versus Sunrise FC.
 In May 2020 he was signed to a two-year contract extension.
 The 2019–20 Premier League season was abandoned due to the COVID-19 pandemic in Rwanda, and APR were awarded the league title by the Rwanda Football Federation.

-He is set to attend trials with Swiss club FC Zürich in April 2021.
+He attended trials with Swiss club FC Zürich in April 2021.

+In February 2022, Byiringiro was signed to a four-year extension by APR after months of negotiations, since his contract was due to expire at the conclusion of the season.
+By this time, he had established himself as one of the best forwards in the country.

+In January 2023, Swedish club Sandviken announced the signing of Byiringiro.

+In January 2025, Byiringiro returned to Rwanda, signing with Police FC.